 - 2 tbsps sugar

-- 1 tbsp loose Earl grey tea leaves
+- 1 tablespoon loose Earl grey tea leaves

 - In a stand mixer fitted with the dough hook, combine flour, remaining sugar, salt, and ground tea leaves, stir until combined.